 If you’re tired of seeing obnoxious “duck- faced” self-portraits in your Facebook news feed, you better get used to it.
 The word “selfie” is now listed as a legitimate word in the Oxford Dictionaries Online along with the terms "phablet" and "emoji."

 The website defines a selfie as “a photograph that one has taken of oneself, typically one taken with a smartphone or webcam and uploaded to a social media website.”
 But don’t be so quick to raise your smartphone and flip on its front-facing camera just yet.
 Oxford’s context sentence for the entry “selfie” bears some solid advice if you want to keep your Facebook friends and Twitter followers:

 “Occasional selfies are acceptable, but posting a new picture of yourself every day isn't necessary."
-[10 Amazingly Dumb Things We Do with Smartphones]

 While most mobile users typically refer to their mobile devices as smartphones or tablets, the English dictionary now has a word for something that falls right in the middle.
 The term “phablet,” has been used to define smartphones such as the Galaxy Note 2 that sport screen sizes more than 5 inches in length, and now that description can be considered official.